 In addition to factors such as the type of business, other factors outside your control may play into how likely your business is to suffer from this type of crash.

 All of these and more are factors that could play into the likelihood of your business experiencing a storefront crash.
-While some of these are outside of your control, such as the wind patterns along your road, others you can influence.
+While some of these are outside of your control, such as the wind patterns along your road, you can manage others.
 For example, if your parking lot is too small for the number of patrons or customers you serve on a regular basis, it might be best to expand.

-An Example of How Driver Errors Cause Storefront Crashes
+Examples of How Driver Errors Cause Storefront Crashes

 To illustrate with an example that shows some of these statistics at work in the real world, let’s consider a sample case.
 While there are hundreds to choose from, we will look at an incident that occurred at a pharmacy in Maryland in 2018.

 In this incident, the driver had parked in front of the pharmacy, according to police.
 Instead of putting the car into reverse to pull out of the spot, the driver went forward.
 The result?
 Broken windows and equipment and products that were sent flying.

 Another example is a case that happened in 2017 at a 7-Eleven.
 A vehicle trying to park hit the gas instead of the breaks.
 The car shot forward and pinned an individual between the car and 7-Eleven.
 The driver pleaded guilty to reckless driving, and 7-Eleven is to pay the injured person a $91 million settlement, who became a double amputee.